shawnlawson/SublimeJensaarai/ReadMe.md

 # Sublime Jensaarai

-This plugin is for livecoding python, glsl, and Tidal Cycles.
+This plug-in is for livecoding python, glsl, and Tidal Cycles.

 ## Dependencies
 Install Package Control https://packagecontrol.io/installation first, then use it to install the following